-1. Press the "FM AM" button to select FM1, FM2, FM3 or AM reception.

-2. Press the " \checkmark " or " \rightarrow " side of the SEEK button or tune the radio manually until the desired station frequency is displayed.

-3. Press one of the preset buttons for more than 1.5 seconds to store the frequency.
+- 1. Press the "FM/AM" button to select FM1, FM2, FM3 (type A, B and C audio)/ FM-AS (type D audio), AM or AM-AS (type D audio) reception. - 2.
+Select the preferred station. - 3.
+Press one of the preset buttons (from 1 to 6) for more than 1.5 seconds to store the frequency.
 If the button is pressed for less than 1.5 seconds, the preceding selection will remain in memory.

-• If the connection between the radio and battery is broken for any reason such as vehicle maintenance or radio removal, all stations stored in the preset buttons are cleared.
-If this occurs, it is necessary to reset the preset buttons.

-• If a cell phone is placed near the radio, it may cause the radio to emit noise when it receives calls.
-This noise does not indicate a radio fault.
+- Up to six FM1, FM2, FM3 (type A, B and C audio)/FM-AS (type D audio), AM and AM-AS (type D audio) stations each may be preset. - If the connection between the radio and battery is broken for any reason such as vehicle maintenance or radio removal, all stations stored in the preset buttons are cleared.
+If this occurs, it is necessary to reset the preset buttons. - If a cell phone is placed near the radio, it may cause the radio to emit noise when it receives calls.
+This noise does not indicate a radio malfunction.